sarank1634/hello-world/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+routing conventions
+all routes must live inside the app folder route files must be named either page.js or page.tsx each folder represents a segments of the url path

+next js server components
+client and server components

+client components
+-

+you need to add the use client directive to the top of the file to make it a client component while client components can't perform server side tasksslike reading files they can use hoks and handle user interactions

+react server components and routingand routing work with server. you'll see practial

+routing conventions
+all routes must live inside the app folder route files must be named either page.js or page.tsx each folder represents a segments of the url path

+dynamic rounting folder struct like:

+app/products/[productid]/page.tsx
+you can use [productid] to create and also access dynamic routes

+chapter 7
+you can use the params object to access the dynamic routes in the server component
+eg: {params}at the top of the function argurment
+    after initialising promise
+    the finaly step :
+    const productid = (await params).productid;

+  the final url like at these "localhost:3000/products/1"

+chapter 8 nested dynamic routing localhost:3000/products/1/reviews/1

+create a page.tsx file in the reviews folder review the couple of reviews

+chapter 9 catch all the segments docs> [slug] run after enter url  path global or docs/any thing etc.
+ eg: localhost:3000/global/routing/catch-all-segments

+chapter 10
+not found page
+create a not-found.tsx file in the app folder

+chapter 11
+file colocation
+create app> Dashboard >line-chart.tsx app> Dashboard >page.tsx

+chapter 12
+private folder
+this folder for internal stuff in the routing- don't includeing inside the routing system. the folder and all subfolders are excluded from the routing system.
+ add an underscore at the start of the folder name

+ app > _lib> format-date.js

+ private folders your ul
+ logic separate from routing logic having a consistent way to organise your code if you want - inyourcode  5f instead thaturl encode

+ chapter 13
+ rouye groups :
+ logicaly organize our route and project files without the url struct auth route

+chapter 14
+layout components :-